-Insights from a study on cassava commercialisation in southern Nigeria and Malawi, by Dr Forsythe and Professor Adrienne Martin, were presented at the Development Studies Association annual conference and the paper submitted for publication.
+In another areas of work, insights from a study on cassava commercialisation in southern Nigeria and Malawi, by Dr Forsythe and Professor Adrienne Martin, were presented at the Development Studies Association annual conference and the paper submitted for publication.

 Based on mixed-method, longitudinal panel interviews and household surveys conducted between 2009 and 2014, the study examined changes in smallholder livelihoods brought about through the growth in cassava markets.
 It investigated whether and how smallholders were participating and benefiting from the growth in demand, and whether the processes were inclusive.

 Using a new conceptual framework, the study demonstrates that there are significant differences in smallholder participation in cassava commercialisation processes that vary by geography, gender and ethnicity as these value chains are deeply embedded within a specific social context.